 Fisher Center Impact Award (FCIA)

-The Fisher Center Impact Award (FCIA) aims to support research projects focused on improved understanding of human illness, patient outcomes, or public health in North America.
+The Fisher Center Impact Award (FCIA) aims to support research projects that focus on improving the understanding of human illness, patient outcomes, or public health in North America.
 The award is open exclusively to full-time Johns Hopkins faculty and is designed for experienced investigators to expand on previous Fisher-funded projects or new proposals related to the Center's dedicated topic areas.
 Past Fisher Center award funding is not required.
 The goals of the FCIA are:

 - To promote research by awarding funds to support projects focused on clinical or translational research in one or more of THREE topic areas:

-- Environmental infectious diseases, which include human disease-causing agents found in ecological environments such as air, soil, and water; vector-borne or zoonotic diseases; and those found in built environments like home, hospital, and community
+- Environmental infectious diseases, which include human disease-causing agents found in ecological environments such as air, soil, and water; vector-borne or zoonotic diseases; and those found in built environments like homes, hospitals, and communities

 - Antimicrobial resistance